+In CIP-based networks, the majority of the messaging performed is done through connections.
+CIP connections define the packets that will be produced on the network, and these can be of two types: Explicit Messaging or Implicit Messaging.
 Implicit messaging is the messaging used for time critical I/O data, and therefore will receive the focus of our attention, specially the Cyclic Implicit CIP type of connections.
 A device produces cyclic messages on a predetermined rate basis, defined by the Requested Packet Interval (RPI) parameter.
-Underlying these transactions is a producer/distributor/consumer model, also usually found in other factory communication networks [6].
-In Ethernet/IP networks the distribution is supported upon multicast UDP/IP that, in turn, is mapped onto the multicast service of Ethernet.
+Underlying these transactions is a producer/distributor/consumer model, also usually found in other factory communication networks [5].
+In Ethernet/IP networks the distribution is supported upon multicast UDP/IP that, in turn, is mapped onto Ethernet multicast.

-Ethernet/IP-like networks are constituted of three structuring types of nodes: Remote I/Os, Controllers and interconnecting Switches.
+Ethernet/IP-like networks are constituted by three structuring types of nodes: Remote I/Os, Controllers and interconnecting Switches.
 These nodes communicate with each other via Ethernet.
 Diverse modules can compose the Remote I/O and Controller nodes.
 These modules communicate among them via a device-specific backplane (Figure 1).
 Typically, a Controller is composed of a number of I/O modules (labelled in the figure as I or O), several controller modules (C) and one or more Ethernet Adapters (EA).
 A Remote I/O node has no Controller modules.